PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

         * movement: perceptual shape *axis direction* and *plane* options (only *circular direction*)
         * orientation: all options (palm direction, finger root direction)
         * nonmanuals: all options, more or less
+        * relation: all options, more or less
-        * location: discontiguous ipsi/contra or H1 side/H2 side sections, **OR** sub-areas and surfaces
+        * location and hand part: discontiguous ipsi/contra or H1 side/H2 side sections, and sub-areas and surfaces
         * phasing?

             * movement: whole instance of module flagged as in or out of phase (if not out of phase: can be connected)